har-in-air/FT2232H_CODE_EXAMPLES/README.md

 <img src="FT2232HL_module.png">

-Ubuntu 20.04 terminal applications using FT2232HL to communicate with SPI and I2C slave devices.
+Ubuntu 20.04 terminal applications using FT2232HL USB adapter to communicate with SPI and I2C slave devices.

-Uses interface A (AD<n> bus) for SPI / I2C interface.
-Interface B is free to be used as serial UART.
+Uses module interface A (AD bus) for SPI / I2C interface.
+Interface B is free to be used as a serial UART.

 ## Platform